ewilded/shelling/README.md

 ### The auto mode
 This mode is enabled by default and recommended.
 The automatic mode does not allow one to explicitly specify the command to be injected and neither its argument.
 In this mode, the actual command used in the payload depends on the feedback channel (e.g. `nslookup` vs `sleep`) and the target OS (e.g. `sleep 25` for nix and `ping -n 25 localhost` for win, because `sleep` is not a thing on win).
-Also, whereas *DNS* serves as the feedback channel, payload marking is enforced.
+Also, whereas **DNS** serves as the feedback channel, payload marking is enforced.

 #### Combining Intruder with Collaborator
 The coolest thing about the *auto* mode is the automated use of the Burp Collaborator service without the need to:
 * manually running the Burp Collaborator Client
-* copying the domain names from it ("Copy to clipboard")
+* copying the domain names from it (*Copy to clipboard*)
 * putting them into our payloads/configuration
 * keeping the Burp Collaborator Client window open, watching it for interactions

 Again, this mode is always used by the Scanner extension anyway regardless to the setting, which means this setting only applies to Intruder and Export.
-Yes, this means that by default Intruder attacks using payloads provided by this tool WILL DETECT Collaborator interactions (either right away or long after the attack was finished) ... and *create issues in the Target, just like they came from the Scanner*!
+Yes, this means that by default Intruder attacks using payloads provided by this tool **WILL DETECT** Collaborator interactions (either right away or long after the attack was finished) ... and **create issues in the Target, just like they came from the Scanner**!

-Every time a set of payloads is generated (in result of running an Active Scan, an Intruder attack or an Export to file/clipboard) with *DNS* as the feedback channel, SHELLING requests the Collaborator service to create a new unique subdomain (just like if we hit the "Copy to clipboard" button in the Burp Collaborator Client - except it happens automatically) and remembers it after the payload set is generated.
+Every time a set of payloads is generated (in result of running an Active Scan, an Intruder attack or an Export to file/clipboard) with **DNS** as the feedback channel, SHELLING requests the Collaborator service to create a new unique subdomain (just like if we hit the *Copy to clipboard* button in the Burp Collaborator Client - except it happens automatically) and remembers it after the payload set is generated.
 Every time the Collaborator Service returns interactions, they are all matched against all the domains generated and tracked till this point.
 By matching the subdomain and the payload marker, it is possible to identify the exact payload/payloads that caused it and (for Scanner and Intruder) trace the base request used for the attack.
-This set of information is sufficient for automatic insertion of a new issue to the 'Issues' list in the 'Site Map', both for Active Scanning and Intruder attacks (this won't work for Export only because there is no base request associated with its instance).
+This set of information is sufficient for automatic insertion of a new issue to the *Issues* list in the *Site Map*, both for Active Scanning and Intruder attacks (this won't work for Export only because there is no base request associated with its instance).
 See the Intruder section for an actual example (you won't see this trick in any other Burp plugin :D).

 ##### Why?
 The main reason for implementing this Collaborator-enabled, Scanner-like capability for Intruder was the same reason we use Intruder.
 Sometimes we do not want to run a full Active Scan of a particular insertion point (with all the Scanner checks enabled, while disabling them just for one scanning task only to enable them again right after running it would be even more cumbersome), but instead we only want to test that insertion point for a particular vulnerability, like OS command injection.
 Also, Intruder gives us insight into the responses than the Scanner (speaking of which, see this).